dylanarmstrong/userscripts/README.md

 ## Tampermonkey Scripts

+## Safari 13
+Create Safari extension and replace contents of `script.js` with the local version here.
+Ensure the allowed domains is `*`.
+Beyond that, eh, it works well enough.

+## Legacy

 ### Notes
 My personal collection of tampermonkey scripts.
 These can all be used independently of each other, so just grab the ones that sound interesting.
 I primarily use Safari, and haven't tested any of these in other browsers.
 If you run into issues, please open an issue.